 Once it was a time that few fake accounts used to flood-up hashtags with pornographic images and Spam comments.
 You might have seen them before months and also got lots of likes and follows for “comment n likes for sale” sort of comments.
 All are gone now, and it’s thanks to this big Instagram Algorithm update!

 But in this strict policy few genuine accounts are getting messed-up and so it’s our duty to pass from that filter and show that we are genuine human being and our account is genuine.

-So, in this article I will try to explain what is Instagram Shadowban exactly what you need to do to avoid/recover
+So, in this article, we will try to understand what is Instagram Shadowban exactly what you need to do to avoid/recover

 Shadowban exist to stop users from a specific kind of behavior.
 In the case of Instagram, the platform seems to mostly target users who display spammy or inappropriate behavior.

 How to find out if you’re a target of Instagram’s Shadowban:

 The best way to find out if you’ve been shadowbanned is to check if your posts appear in hashtag searches.
 To do this, create a new post on Instagram and include 2-3 unpopular hashtags in the caption, and other 2-3 unpopular hashtags in the first comment.
 And check if your post is seen from that account from someone else account who don’t follow you.

 ** Do not rely on the Instagram Shadowban Tester websites.**

 They are not 100% reliable.
 In fact, many people who used this test have reported that after checking manually, their account was in fact not shadowbanned.

 With millions of active monthly users, it’s difficult for Instagram to control what people share and what hashtags they use.
 Lots of times, a totally innocent hashtag can become invaded with inappropriate content by fake and bot accounts use.